bitcoin-dot-org/developer.bitcoin.org/reference/rpc/logging.rst

 **Type:** json array, optional

-A json array of categories to add debug logging
+The categories to add to debug logging

 ::